-In the beginning God provided mankind with the dignity of a task.
+A concentration in business, economics, and society equips students to be servant leaders in businesses both large and small and to learn the skills of stewarding people and resources in a just and righteous manner.
 The cultural mandate found in Genesis 1:26 instructs us to be busy in exercising dominion over creation as vice-regents-God's representatives.
 Part of imaging God is being responsible as faithful stewards in tending and developing creation potential for God's glory and for the well-being of mankind.
 For the Christian, work is worship, and all vocations are viewed as high callings before God.